 OF THE IMAGE OF THE SANTO NINO

-Because of Cebuanos suspicion that their return is bringing retribution to Magellan's death, another battle broke out.
+Because of Cebuanos suspicion that the Spaniards return has bringing retribution to Magellan's death, another battle broke out.
 But heavy artilleries and huge cannons forced the natives to flee to the mountain leaving behind their villages burnt to the ground.
-As Spanish soldiers inspected the burnt village, one soldier found an image of the Child Jesus under the pile of ashes unscathed inside the wooden box.
+As Spanish soldiers surveyed the debris of the village, a soldier found an image of the Child Jesus under the pile of ashes unscathed inside a wooden box.

 earlier authenticated entry in the Journal of Pigafetta, clerk in

-the Magellan expedition, explains the origin of Santo Nino: "On the
+the Magellan expedition, explained the origin of Santo Nino: "On the

 day Queen Juana was baptized by Father Pedro Valderama, chaplain of